zodybm/nmap/README.md

 ![ping](https://user-images.githubusercontent.com/62024377/111915779-569acd80-8a4e-11eb-89e1-941650a5c36c.png)

  **to stop pinging just press ctrl+c**
  What you are doing is sending packets to the device to see if it is responding back.
-If it is, you will recieve a package back along with the response time of that device.
+If it is, you will recieve a packet back along with the response time of that device.
 If you recieve nothing back, check to make sure your device is on.

 You can do the same thing with your network.
-Depending on your region, the format of your network will be 192.168.1.x.
-If it is not, use whatever format your region uses.
+The format of your network will be 192.168.1.1.

 **Let's try it out!**
 The command is just like before: